ethereum/portal-network-specs/discv5-utp.md

         Bob->>Alice: ...
         Alice->>Bob: ...
-        Note left of Bob: Once DATA sent & acknowledged Bob->>Alice: uTP ST_FIN
+        Note left of Bob: Once DATA sent & acknowledged Bob<<-Alice: uTP ST_FIN

 ```

-The uTP connection can also be terminated by an uTP `ST_FIN` from Bob to Alice
+The typical flow is that Alice sends the `ST_FIN` to terminate the uTP connection.
-if Bob can conclude that it received all the data.
+But Bob MAY also send a `ST_FIN` if Bob can conclude that it received all the
+data, and there are situations where this may happen (e.g. lost `ST_FIN` packet).